bablushaw23/namaste-react/docs/React components.md

 1. when you pass arguments like `resName`, `cuisine`, these are merged into 1 object (in example it is props).
 That object will contains data in key-value form
 2. While adding components through a loop or map,  To uniquely identify every component we should pass a key as prop like `<RestraurantCard key="123" resName="Haldiram"/>`.
 It helps React to identify which item has changed, added or removed so it can work to re-render only that part.
 But if key is not provided then React will have to re-render all available items again which is a less-optimized way.
 3. But again, dont use loop index as a key for component bcz index can change for a particular element every time you run the code.
 Moreover, lets say a new item added in between than index will be changed but you already set it as a key to some element.
 This will bring issue into React to the same issue and re-render all items.
 Use index as key as last option
+4. You want to keep every major Component into separate folder and then `export` the component and import from another to use.
+Ex: `export default MyComponent`
+5. Best practice, dont keep raw data into Component file.
+6. 2 ways to export: 1. default export 2. named export.
+Import way changes in both ways